ChiranthanS/knock/README.md

-This is A logistics Delivery project using Live API's from FedEx, USPS and others.
+This is A logistics Delivery management project using Live API's from FedEx, USPS and others.